0x5ubt13/qool-jekyll_step_by_step-loop/_posts/2019-01-22-jekyll-step-by-step-tutorial.md

 > $ git commit -m "source code"

 ###  35) Move the compiled code to a new branch root and commit
+Disclaimer: There may be better ways to do this.
+To copy/paste and delete you can also take the file manager.
+Whenever you change a branch, git switches your files in the file manager.
+Just be careful that you are in the gh-pages branch when you start deleting files (use $ git branch to test).
+As long as you do not delete the .git folder most things can be restored but you need advanced knowledge, a search engine and/or a site like stackoverflow.

 #### Create new branch
 The branch name is not arbitrary.
 Use gh-pages.
 > $ git branch gh-pages